INGRAHAM LAB

 The goal of our work is to advance human mobility using assistive robots.

-We leverage tools from robotics & controls, neural engineering, biomechanics, and machine learning to design and evaluate personalized, adaptive control strategies for exoskeletons, prostheses, and powered wheelchairs.
+We leverage tools from robotics & controls, neural engineering, biomechanics, and machine learning to design and evaluate personalized, adaptive control strategies for exoskeletons and powered mobility devices.

 Latest News